FredHutch/Oncoscape/DOCKER.md

 Running a Docker environment on Mac OS X requires Mac OS X 10.8 "Mountain Lion" or higher.

-To get docker running on on a Mac follow the instructions below:
+To get docker running on a Mac follow the instructions below:

 - Go to the Docker Toolbox Mac OS page: https://www.docker.com/docker-toolbox
 - Download the Mac OS X version of the installer